Raoshwill99/gcacs/README.md

 3. Integration with external data sources for additional reputation factors
 4. Advanced analytics for detecting suspicious voting patterns
 5. Multi-signature governance upgrades
-6. User interface for easy interaction with the governance system
+6. User interface for easy interaction with the governance system.

 ## Contributing